 Scientists found in the 1960s that the complex carbohydrate beta glucan has immune boosting properties.
 Beta glucan activates macrophages, which are a type of white blood cell produced in bone marrow, that travel throughout the body fighting off bacteria, viruses and other foreign invaders.
 An immune system boosting supplement that contains a patented form of beta glucan called WGP beta glucan has been shown through research studies to activate macrophages resulting in a stronger immune system.
 Numerous studies conducted at such prestigious research institutions such as Massachusetts Institute of Technology, Harvard University, and Johns Hopkins University have documented this supplement's potential for boosting the immune system through WGP beta glucan's ability to activate macrophages.

 Your immune system is so important in keeping you healthy and it needs your support to keep it working efficiently for you.
 Try adding some of these power foods and other natural solutions to your diet and see for yourself if your immune system is the better for it.
 Getting sick is no fun and a strong healthy immune system means a stronger healthier you.

 If you enjoyed this post, please consider leaving a comment or subscribing to the feed to have future articles delivered to your feed reader.
-Also, check out the free health resources or order blue-green algae products on our website.
-Sign up for our twice monthly email newsletter for even more health and nutrition related articles.
+Also, check out the free health resources or order blue-green algae products at wholesale prices on our website.